qintarra/C-Sharp/Tasks/LINQ_task/README.md

 each string, converting it to uppercase, and from the received characters, compose a string.
 Arrange the resulting sequence of strings in descending order of their lengths.

+## Part Advanced

+At the Advanced level, you need to solve the following tasks:

 ## An example of solving a LINQ task